Maine Democrats scramble after governor blocks Medicaid expansion

-BOWDOINHAM, Maine (Reuters) - Democratic legislators in Maine scrambled on Tuesday to muster the votes needed to override Republican Governor Paul LePage’s late-night veto of a bill to expand Medicaid coverage to an additional 60,000 people.
+BOWDOINHAM, Maine, June 18 (Reuters) - Democratic legislators in Maine scrambled on Tuesday to muster the votes needed to override Republican Governor Paul LePage’s late-night veto of a bill to expand Medicaid coverage to an additional 60,000 people.

 LePage late on Monday blocked a compromise bill that would have increased the number of low-income people eligible for the federal insurance program, an expansion allowed by the U.S. healthcare reform that stands as the signature domestic legislative achievement of President Barack Obama’s first term.